Semi-0/Propagator/docs/CELL-VALUE-STORE.md

 )

 export const empty_situation = <A>(): Situation<A> => ({ kind: "situation", entries: [] })

+// this is sus, i think we only needs to extends the new value into unknown histories

 export const situation_size = <A>(s: Situation<A>): number => s.entries.length
 ```